hawnnguyen/test-windsurf-project/README.md

 # Spring Boot GraphQL Hello World

-This is a simple Spring Boot application that demonstrates GraphQL integration.
+This is a simple Spring Boot application that demonstrates GraphQL integration by HawnSolo using Windsurf Codieum

 ## Prerequisites